penumbra-zone/guide/pages/frontend/minifront.md

 The [minifront deployer repo](https://github.com/penumbra-zone/minifront-deployer) has a github action that can manage minifront's the build+deployment steps on a schedule.
-Using this will allow you to always host the latest code commited to [@penumbra-zone/web](https://github.com/penumbra-zone/web).
+Using this will allow you to always host the latest code committed to [@penumbra-zone/web](https://github.com/penumbra-zone/web).
 Simply fork, add environment variables to your repo, and make customizations for your particular host.

 ### Manual deploys